Solar Schools

 Why now?
 There are many reasons, and here are the four most common:

 1. Financial.
-The cost of solar panels has dropped 65% over the last decade, and schools can avoid the upfront investment and ongoing maintenance requirements through third-party ownership.
+The cost of solar panels has dropped dramatically over the last decade, and schools can avoid the upfront investment and ongoing maintenance requirements through different financing options.

 2. Educational.
-Access to solar allows students and teachers to connect STEM education with new technology on school grounds and with one of the fastest growing job markets in the state.
+Access to solar allows students and teachers to connect STEM education with new technology on school grounds and with a rapidly growing green job market.

 3. Environmental.
 Solar schools offset an estimated 1 million metric tons of carbon dioxide annually, equivalent to the greenhouse gas emissions from nearly 221,000 cars.

 4. Community Leadership.
 Schools are at the center of the community.
-A solar array is a great way to communicate that sustainability is a key value and inspire others.
+A solar array is a great way to communicate community values and inspire others.

 Get an Energy Assessment